Southclaws/ScavengeSurvive/FILE-LIST.md

 - SprayTag - Creates flat planes in the world that players can spray their username onto.
 - Sign - Item extension script that allows sign items to be placed and written on.
 - SupplyCrate - Creates supply crates that contain items on a timer that drop to predefined locations.
+- WeaponsCache - A minigame/puzzle that drops weapons caches and gives players limited navigational information for finding them.

 ### Admin/
 These scripts are all staff tools or administrative control scripts.
+- Report - System tool for reporting possible hackers to a database.
-- Report - Player tool for reporting other players.
+- Report_cmds - Player tool for reporting other players.
 - HackDetect - Detects most hack devices and automatically reports or bans players.
 - HackTrap - Allows creation of dummy items in impossible-to-reach places that autoban on pickup.
 - Level1 - Admin level 1 commands.